luisomoreau/SigfoxForestFireDetector/README.md

-# Sigfox Flame Detector
+# Sigfox Forest Fire Detector

 ## Introduction

 How to prevent forest from burning?
 A small Sigfox signal can prevent this natural disaster.
-In this project, we will use an Arduino MKRFOX1200, a flame detector, a temperature and humidity sensors and we will send the data the TheThings.io platform.
+In this project, we will use an Arduino MKRFOX1200, a flame detector, a temperature and humidity sensors.

 I chose to put all the integrated electronic inside a small bird house, feel free to adapt the support!

 Here it is what the first prototype looked like.

-If you want to go further, you can add a solar panel with a charging circuit to charge a small battery, this part will not be covered by this tutorial.
-Feel free to submit a pull request on the [Github page](https://github.com/luisomoreau/SigfoxFlameDetector)
+If you want to go further, you can add a solar panel with a charging circuit to charge a small battery, this part will may be covered by this tutorial in the near futur.
+Feel free to submit a pull request on the [Github page](https://github.com/luisomoreau/SigfoxForestFireDetector) if you have some ideas.

 ![picture1](img/picture1.jpg)